nuxlar/UmbralMithrix/README.md

 Phase info:

-- Phase 1 Bash and Slam spawn a deteriorating glass clone with full damage and a trick, Dash is now a Blink.
+- Phase 1 Bash and Slam spawn a deteriorating glass clone with full damage and a trick up their sleeve, Dash is now a Blink.
 - Phase 2 2 glass clones split off from the shadow after skyleap.
-- Phase 3 The shadow splits into 2 (66% HP Each for 1-2 players) and glass clones split off after skyleap.
+- Phase 3 The shadow splits into 2 (66% HP Each for 1-2 players).
 - Phase 4 The shadow becomes invulnerable and summons shadows of his enemies, survive until the shadow's shield falls, it'll slowly start stealing items destroy him quickly.
 - Phase 5 (Escaping The Moon) the flame lines have increased speed and spawn rate